 Roasted Barramundi with Tomato and Olive Relish

-Low-Carb Roasted Barramundi with Tomato and Olive Relish is a recipe my niece Kara and I both absolutely loved, but use any firm white fish for this easy and tasty dinner idea.
-And this Low-Carb Roasted Barramundi is also Keto, gluten-free, dairy-free Paleo, and South Beach Diet friendly!
+Low-Carb Roasted Barramundi with Tomato and Olive Relish is a recipe we absolutely loved, but use any firm white fish for this easy and tasty dinner idea.
 Use Seafood Recipes to find more recipes like this one.

-It’s been almost four years since my niece Kara and I came up with this recipe for Low-Carb Roasted Barramundi with Tomato and Olive Relish after I discovered Barramundi at Costco, and when we first made it, this recipe was so good that Kara made it at home (and sent me the photos) before I managed to get it up on the blog!
+My niece Kara and I came up with this recipe for Low-Carb Roasted Barramundi with Tomato and Olive Relish after I discovered Barramundi at Costco, and when we first made it, this recipe was so good that Kara made it at home (and sent me the photos) before I managed to get it up on the blog!

 This was the first time Kara or I had cooked or eaten Barramundi, also called Asian Sea Bass or The Sustainable Sea Bass, and we both loved the flavor and texture of the fish.
-I first bought Barramundi to try it when I saw a good deal on it at Costco.
+I first bought Barramundi to try it when I saw a promotion for it at Costco.
 Since then I’ve noticed a lot of marketing campaigns featuring it, and you may have seen Barramundi showing up on blogs, restaurant menus, and in stores a lot more recently.

-When I cooked this Low-Carb Roasted Barramundi again recently I thought about how it never got much buzz on the blog, and decided I’d update this post to see if anyone else has discovered this delicious fish since I first featured it.
+Who else has discovered this delicious and sustainable fish?
 If you’re a Barramundi fan, let me know in the comments!
 And of course you can absolutely make this delicious roasted fish with tomato and olive relish with any kind of firm white fish if you don’t find Barramundi in your store.